Scorptech/milestonetwo_old/README.md

-This is the readme.md file - guthub upload
+This is the readme.md file - github upload